The 360-degree performance appraisal is a holistic approach to employee evaluation, incorporating feedback from all angles within the organization.

 1. ThriveSparrow

-ThriveSparrow excels in creating customizable 360-degree feedback processes tailored to your organization’s unique needs.
+ThriveSparrow allows you to effortlessly create customizable 360-degree feedback processes tailored to your organization’s unique needs.
 Its intuitive interface and AI-powered analytics simplify the collection and interpretation of feedback.

 2. Culture Amp